Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 What approach do you take to eating disorder treatment?

 Treatment follows a Health At Every Size (HAES) approach with body and food neutrality principles.
 This non-diet, weight-neutral framework focuses on healing your relationship with food and body rather than pursuing weight change.
+The reason why I follow this approach is because the scale is only one factor in health, and the appropriate number will be different for everyone.

 Specialized Care for Complex Conditions